This Journal offers a practical expansion on the most recent presentations of “Minding your Methylation” and “Minding your Mind.”

 - BodyWise: Discovering Your Body’s Intelligence for Lifelong Health and Healing…an owner’s manual book by Rachel Carlton Abrams, M.D., who explains some nuts and bolts and common sense about taking care of one’s life.

 - Vegetarians Twice as Likely to Be Depressed…the vegetarian diet is nutrient deficient in iron, vitamin B12, carnitine, creatine, carnosine, and omega-3 fatty acids.
-If you are vegetarian you should supplement with these nutrients.
+If you are vegan or vegetarian it is very important that you supplement with these nutrients.

 - Following the Advice of Ancient Philosophers Can Make You Happier…the most important and healthy life practice is that of practicing gratitude.